alielw/APS-NGS-day1-PM/README.md

 ## PRACTICAL - 3.
 Assess mapping quality - HISAT2 Output

 HISAT2 produces various statistics including i) reads processed, ii) number of reads mapped iii) number of pairs mapped.
-This information will be saved in the `scriptname.sh.e.jobnumber` output file when you ran HISAT2 on SHARC.
+This information will be saved in the `scriptname.sh.e.jobnumber` output file when you ran HISAT2 on Bessemer.

 Open the `scriptname.sh.e.jobnumber` output file for your first HISAT2 run.